Research & Development

 With about 1000 members, G-protein coupled receptors (GPCRs) comprise the largest family of cell surface receptors.
 Approximately 30% of the drugs currently on the market target GPCRs while generating annual revenues of over 40 billion US dollars.
 These therapeutic successes together with the large number of GPCRs that are yet to be exploited as drug targets, fuel the ongoing search for new ligands.
 Currently many drugs that target GPCRs are in development, illustrating that the therapeutic potential of GPCR ligands is far from exhausted.

-Novel concepts that have emerged from basic research such as allosteric modulation and receptor dimerization offer a number of new and exciting ways to modulate GPCR pharmacology.
+Novel concepts that have emerged from basic research such as allosteric modulation, target residence time and receptor dimerization offer a number of new and exciting ways to modulate GPCR pharmacology.
 Drug discovery efforts that have recently led to the introduction of the first allosteric modulators to the market now reveal the promise held by these previously unexplored modes of ligand action.
-The recent advances in GPCR structural biology as a result of recent X-ray studies of several family A GPCRs, has revitalized GPCR structure-based drug discovery.
+The advances in GPCR structural biology as a result of recent X-ray studies of several family A GPCRs, has revitalized GPCR structure-based drug discovery.
 The abundant number of untargeted GPCRs and the recent developments in basic science hold great promise for the development of new ligands and new GPCR-targeting drugs are likely to reach the market in the coming years.

 R & D Focus